 Check the Cable Box/Set-Top Box

 Your set-top box might be the reason for a no-signal issue in some cases.
-Whether you use an SD or HD box, the provider might release a new firmware and update it in the background.
+Whether you use an SD or HD box, the provider may release a new firmware and update it in the background.
 This means new satellite settings have been uploaded, but the device has not fully integrated with the adjustments.

 To solve the problem, unplug the power cable and insert it once again.
 Make sure the TV is switched off.
-You might also want to pull out the smart card/viewing card and let the cable box cool for a while.
+You may also want to pull out the smart card/viewing card and let the cable box cool for a while.
 Do it firmly without much pressure.
 Later, reinsert the card with the chip facing downward, following any visible arrows.

 HDMI Cable/Port Issues

 In most cases, the reason behind a no-signal problem can be traced to either the High-Definition Multimedia Interface (HDMI) cables or the ports.
 If the connections are not fitting tightly or slipping out, there might be slight damage to the ports.
-It’s nothing serious that a TV mechanic can’t fixm and you can simply migrate to an alternative HDMI port.
+It’s nothing serious that a TV mechanic can’t fix, and you can simply migrate to an alternative HDMI port.
 (Most TV manufacturers include at least two HDMI ports.)

 Disengage the HDMI cable and re-insert it in the old or new HDMI port.
-You might want to upgrade your HDMI connector cable to a self-locking one which will help it stay in the port position.
+You may want to upgrade your HDMI connector cable to a self-locking one which will help it stay in the port position.
 Once you sort out these HDMI issues, your TV signal should start working again in a jiffy.